usri/deploy_Basic_Alert_Rule/readme.md

 ## Details

 This repository provides the necessary sample files for deploying version 2 metric alert rules to virtual machines deployed within your Azure environment.
-It functions using an automation account that runs on a set scheduled.
+It functions using an automation account that runs on a set schedule.
 Once implmented, the workflow functions in the following fashion:

 1. Runbook, "deployBasicAlertRule.ps1" is executed according to the schedule linked to the runbook within the Azure Automation Account.
 2. DeployBasicAlertRule.ps1 checks all VM's within the subscription and gathers all currently deployed v2 metric rules and applies logic as defined in steps 3 & 4.
 3. If a VM is enabled for Azure Monitoring for VM's AND the number of Metric Alert Rules applied to the VM is 0, THEN goto 4, else do nothing.
 4. Download 'deployMetricAlert.json' & 'deployAlertRuleParameters.json', perform deployment of Metric Alert rule to current VM.
+5. Repeat steps 3 and 4 for all VM's within scope.

 ## Build Steps